IntelliTect-Samples/EWU-CSCD379-2023-Spring/Final.md

 - Meet all of the above requirments
 - The application should do something midly interisting, (e.g. it should probably do something more than just displaying a weather report)

+## How to obtain the 50 points of extra credit
+- These points are given out at the instructors discretion
+- It will be very difficult to obtain all 50 points, but if you go beyond the basic criteria it should not be difficult to obtain partial points
+- Some ways you may be able to obtain extra credit
+  - Implement auth (e.g. some kind of login system)
+  - Do something with SignalR (e.g. two way chat app)
+  - Write an interisting or complex algorithm (e.g. suggesting similar products or reccommendations on an E-Commerce site)
+  - Include complex animations (e.g. a video game in the browser, player driven character animations)

 ## Some ideas!
 - Note Taking App
     - Users can take notes